radixsh/word-count/README.md

 # Word count auto-tracker
-Concept: You type into a text box, and a word count tracker next to the text box live-updates every time you change the word count.
+Type into the text box, and the word count live-updates every time you make any change.
 No need to open a word count popup -- no need to choose between text editing and word-count obsessing.

-Additional details:
+There is a radio group allowing you to specify whether or not to split words at hyphens.
+This is because the UC undergraduate application considers hyphenated words as two words, while the Common Application considers hyphenated words as singular words.

-* There will be checkboxes at the top of the page signifying whether to split words at hyphens or not and so on (I'll need to do some research to see how UC vs Common App counts words and so on).
+Potential future improvements:
-* Hitting Ctrl + Enter (or some other intuitive shortcut) makes a new textarea and word count tracker appear and moves the cursor there.
+* Hitting Ctrl + Enter (or some other intuitive shortcut) makes a new textarea that takes focus, and another word count tracker appears for that word area.